Related Entity Information

 Name entity metadata is the kind of information that can be shown to searchers whenever a named entity is taken from a search query.
 This kind of information would be relevant or interesting information about the named entity.

 Examples of name entity metadata include, but are not limited to profile information, search engine data, and feed-based data.

 Profile information generally refers to predetermined information about a name entity, such as:

 - Advertiser information, and;

 - Other such information that has been associated with the name entity.

-When a name entity is identified, If there is associated profile information (possibly in a profile information database), it may be displayed as part of the name entity metadata.
+When a named entity is identified, If there is associated profile information (possibly in a profile information database), it may be displayed as part of the name entity metadata.

 This kind of profile information might be generated automatically by the search engine, or it may be generated manually by users, advertisers, and webpage publishers who could access the location the profile information is stored and add information associated with a named entity.

 Information about a name entity generated by a search engine, such as:

 - Active abstracts,